Ernst Jean-Baptiste: Managerial career

 He managed Miami Dade College between 1984 and 1989 and reached the national championships on two occasions whilst also winning the La Copa Latina de Miami five times.

 Jean-Baptiste became the Haiti national team manager in 1991 but resigned after Haiti were eliminated by Bermuda during the second preliminary round of 1994 FIFA World Cup qualification.
 He became the manager of Haiti again in 1999 but his short tenure meant he did not oversee any matches with the team.

 Time working with FIFA

 During his time working with FIFA, Jean-Baptiste organised a friendly match between Haiti and Brazil in August 2004, and he subsequently became the Deputy General Director of Haiti's Ministry of Youth, Sports and Civic Action.
-This allowed him to attempt to run for the FIFA presidency in 2015, but he was forced to withdraw as he was unable to gain support from the minimum of five required national associations, including the Haitian Football Federation.
+This allowed him to attempt to run for the FIFA presidency in 2015; he was unable to gain support from the minimum of five required national associations, including the Haitian Football Federation.